-In addition to English, Chinese and Maths which must be taken by all pupils, students are asked to number the optional subjects in order of preference.
-When numbering the options students are reminded to observe the following rules:
+In addition to English, Chinese, Maths and Global Perspectives, which must be taken by all pupils, students must indicate their preferred optional subjects in each block of subject choices.
+When choosing options students are reminded to observe the following rules:

-- 1. Students will automatically be entered for their first 6 options.
-If a student would like to do fewer subjects they should indicate by ticking the appropriate box.
-If a subject proves to be unavailable then the student will automatically be entered for the next preferred option. - 2.
+- 1. Where possible, students will be entered for the 6 subjects they choose on the reply slip.
+If a subject proves to be unavailable then the student will automatically be entered for their back-up option. - 2.
 Students must choose at least one Science from Biology, Chemistry and Physics. - 3.
 Students must choose at least one subject from Business Studies, Economics, Geography and History. - 4.
-Pupils may not choose both Art & Design and Art & Design: Textiles - 5.
-Pupils should not choose both Business Studies and Economics - 6.
+Pupils should not choose both Business Studies and Economics - 5.
 For linguistically able students, they may be offered English Literature.
-Students cannot choose to take this options; however, they should indicate whether they would accept it if it were offered. - 7.
+Students cannot choose to take this options; however, they should indicate whether they would accept it if it were offered. - 6.
 Parents and students should note that the final choice of the subjects has to meet with the approval of the school.
-When making the final decision, the school will take into consideration the student's ability and attitude.
-We aim to ensure that every student gets his or her first choice; however, this cannot be guaranteed.
-It is also possible that subjects will not be run if they only attract a small number of students, in which case we will take the students' next preferred option.
+Where possible, students should achieve at least an M grade in their overall academic achievement in each subject they have chosen.
+When making the final decision, the school will take into consideration the student's ability and attitude. - 7.
+Subjects may not run if they only attract a small number of students, in which case we will take the students' back-up choice.